-Dever’s List is the oldest List of Barristers at the Victorian Bar, having started operation in 1855.
+Dever’s List is the oldest List of Barristers at the Victorian Bar, having started operation in 1860.
 Foley’s and Muir’s (now Meldrum's) Lists began operation very shortly thereafter, with others beginning in the years following.
-In the last 25 years the number of Clerks has increased from 6 to 13 with the number of Barristers increasing from approximately 450 to 2023 in 2014.
+In the last 30 years the number of Clerks has increased from 6 to 13 with the number of Barristers increasing from approximately 450 to 2200 as of 2020.

 Finding the appropriate Barrister for a particular brief can be a time-consuming task.
 Searching for someone who is appropriate to handle the case, contacting them and ensuring that they are available on the day of the hearing are all questions to which a Clerk can provide answers promptly and efficiently.